N-Porsh/task-scoring-app/README.md

 ### Installation

-1. clone repository
+1. Start in terminal: `git clone https://github.com/N-Porsh/task-scoring-app.git`
-2. go to the cloned projects root directory in terminal
-3. `cd docker`
+2. `cd task-scoring-app/docker`
-4. `docker-compose up -d`
+3. `docker-compose up -d`
-5. Once everything is installed, you will need to wait about 1-3 minutes(depends on the machine) to start the servers work properly
+4. Once everything is installed, you will need to wait about 1-3 minutes(depends on the machine) to start the servers work properly
+5. `docker-compose run php-fpm bin/console doctrine:fixtures:load`
-6. navigate to: `http://localhost`.
+5. navigate to: `http://localhost`.
 Works on port 80 - so make sure the port is not busy.

+NB! `502 Bad Gateway` ? - Just wait more time until everything is started (3 minutes in my case)

-## Compose
+### Compose

-### PHP (PHP-FPM)
+#### PHP (PHP-FPM)

 Composer is included